 He is ranked in the 2021 Legal 500 for his construction practice, noting “Richard is diligent and extremely clever.
 A good draftsman, a team player and able to read the client, the tribunal and the other side”.
-This is exampled by his involvement in some of the highest profile and complicated litigation, including acting as junior counsel (with Sean Brannigan QC) for Fluor in the trial of its £400m pound claim against its steel manufacturer arising from defects in the welding of steel monopiles supplied for the Greater Gabbard Offshore Windfarm.
-Furthermore he is regularly instructed as sole counsel in substantial and highly technical adjudications.
+This is demonstrated by his regular involvement in complex litigation arising from very major projects, including acting as junior counsel (with Sean Brannigan QC) for Fluor in the quantum trial of its £400m pound claim against its steel manufacturer arising from defects in the welding of steel monopiles supplied for the Greater Gabbard Offshore Windfarm.
+He is regularly instructed as sole counsel in substantial and highly technical adjudications.

 Richard’s complementary profile in IT is demonstrated by his rankings in both directories, with Chambers UK 2022 saying “He’s very approachable, and he’s good at formulating arguments, writing correspondence to the other side and thinking on his feet.”
 “He is very bright, agile and user-friendly with clients”.
-He has extensive experience working for both customers (including the Secretary of State for Health, BetFred, P&O and Sanctuary Housing) and suppliers (including IBM, Ericsson, InterSystems, Polycom and Agility).
-Richard is particularly adept with disputes concerning failed IT implementation projects, outsourcing and PFI disputes, including in relation to injunctive relief to prevent termination, in addition to disputes involving database rights and licencing issues.
+He has extensive experience working for both customers (including the Secretary of State for Health, BetFred, P&O and Sanctuary Housing) and suppliers (including IBM, Ericsson, InterSystems, Polycom, Portaltech and Hitachi).
+Richard is particularly adept with disputes concerning failed IT implementation projects, outsourcing and PFI disputes (including in relation to injunctive relief to prevent termination), in addition to disputes involving software licencing issues.

-Alongside this, Richard has experience of advisory and trial work across a broad range of commercial disputes, including claims for the manufacture of defective products, sale of goods, banking , insurance and professional negligence claims.
+Alongside this, Richard has experience of advisory and trial work across a broad range of commercial disputes, including claims for the manufacture of defective products, sale of goods, insurance and professional negligence claims.

 Richard has for a number of years been ranked as a leading junior by both Chambers & Partners and the Legal 500.
 Comments in the 2019 editions include:

 Previous comments include that Richard is “a real team player, who is hard-working, very capable and good with clients.
 He has qualities beyond his years.” “very good, very personable and a good communicator.” and “an excellent junior, who is really hard-working and user-friendly”.